 - A course in Data Structures and Algorithms (CS 2420) with a grade of C or better

 Each previously attended college and/or university, including Utah State University, must be listed on the application form, and the applicant must have an official transcript from each institution (except Utah State University) sent directly to the Utah State University School of Graduate Studies.
-Transcripts accumulated on one record are not acceptable.
 Transcripts must be submitted for all coursework above the high-school level and all prior degrees.
 Transcripts not in English must be accompanied by a notarized translation.
 Transcripts submitted as application credentials become the property of the School of Graduate Studies and will not be copied for or returned to the applicant.

 Three Letters of Recommendation

-Three letters of recommendation are required; each must address the applicant's potential for success in the proposed graduate degree program.
+Three letters of recommendation are required; each must address the applicant's potential for success in the Master of Computer Science program.
 At least two of the letters must come from persons from whom the applicant has taken academic coursework.
 The letters must be sent directly to the School of Graduate Studies.
 The request is sent out electronically through the online application.

 TOEFL or IELTS Scores